Contact Email

 The tabernacle is routed to enable the plate to sit flush, the pivot hole and four small securing holes drilled.

-There are two things I want to do to the tabernacle to make it "Showy" as John says......
+There is something I want to do to the tabernacle to make it "Showy" as John says......

 Routing two grooves in the tabernacle sides and inserting blue gum strips......following my build theme.